GoogleChrome/web.dev/src/site/content/en/handbook/web-dev-components/index.md

 {% CodePattern 'example-set/example-pattern', 500 %}

-You can embed one of the existing patterns (from /content/en/patterns/ directory) or add a new one.
+You can embed one of the existing patterns (from `/content/en/patterns/` directory) or add a new one.
 Check out the
-[examples and documentation](/patterns/example-set/) on how to write new Code Patterns.
+[examples and documentation](/patterns/example-set/) on how to write new code patterns.

 ## Codepen {: #codepen }